 14, and since then, cultivars have been bred that significantly outproduce ethanol relative to maize and other cellulosic feedstocks15.
 Over the course of one season, switchgrass behaves as a determinate plant.
 It typically produces a single flush of tillers, which all become reproductive after a period of vegetative (leaf) development, and – critically for a biofuel crop – cease biomass accumulation upon completion of floral development (Van Esbroeck et al 2003).
 Switchgrass has substantial untapped genetic and morphological diversity, with tetraploid and octoploid individuals (cite), phenotypically distinct ‘upland’ and ‘lowland’ ecotypes, and three geographically distinct, deeply diverged genetic subpopulations within tetraploid individuals (Lovell et al 202X).
 Upland individuals are smaller in stature than lowland individuals, and have divergent leaf and whole plant morphologies (Casler et al 2007; Lowry et al 2014; Casler et al 2004; Porter 1966, McMillan 1964; McMillan 1959).
 Breeding for plants with earlier green up and later flowering dates may allow growers in the northern United States to take advantage of longer growing seasons, as these plants will accumulate more biomass before flowering, contributing to higher biomass yields.
 Genetic differences in flowering date and photoperiod response across these genetic subpopulations will be an early point of exploitation in biomass crop breeding.

 Here, we grow and phenotype a diversity panel of 978 distinct switchgrass genotypes, clonal replicates of which were planted at eight common garden sites across 17 degrees of latitude.
 We use this panel to interrogate environmental mechanisms controlling greenup and flowering.
-We then use a F2 cross between individuals from the most distinctive subpopulations for flowering response to dissect the genetics of flowering in these groups.
+We then use an outbred F2 cross between individuals from the most distinctive subpopulations for flowering response to dissect the genetics of flowering in these groups.
 Finally, we combine the results from this cross with genome-wide association results from the diversity panel to narrow in on candidate genes affecting flowering.
 Taken together, our results allow us to describe the environmental cues, genes, and alleles affecting flowering across multiple distinct switchgrass populations.

 Results